 These systems use specialised chemicals to suppress fires.
 The chemicals work by either interrupting the chemical reaction of the fire, displacing oxygen, or cooling the fire.

-They typically act faster than sprinkler systems, detecting and suppressing fires in seconds.
+They typically act faster than sprinkler systems, suppressing fires quickly.

 Since they don't use water, they prevent water damage to sensitive equipment, electronics, or documents.
 These systems are ideal chemical storage areas where water damage would be catastrophic.